anukah/plsql-sales-management/README.md

 1. **CUSTOMER**: Stores customer details, including name, status, and YTD sales.
 2. **PRODUCT**: Stores product details, such as name, price, and YTD sales.
 3. **SALE**: Tracks individual sales, connecting customers and products with the quantity sold and total sale amount.
-4. **LOCATION**: Manages inventory locations with minimum and maximum quantity constraints.
+4. **LOCATION**: Manages inventory locations with constraints on minimum and maximum quantities.

 ### Relationships:
 - The `SALE` table links the `CUSTOMER` and `PRODUCT` tables via foreign keys (`CUSTID` and `PRODID`).